Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 Reppy-Frissell-Drake Family Papers, 1860-1930 (C0155)

 0.1 cubic feet

-Personal correspondence of a DeSoto, Missouri, family concerning the Civil War, relatives in the East, and family news.
-Additional family papers are available at the Missouri Historical Museum in St. Louis.
+Personal correspondence of a DeSoto, Missouri, family concerning the Civil War, relatives in the east, and family news.
+Additional Frissell family papers are available at the Missouri Historical Society in St. Louis.